SMART IRB

 Overview of the Process

-While the process will differ depending on each stakeholder's role in the process.
+The process will differ depending on each stakeholder's role in the process.
 Watch the video of the SMART IRB Review-Reliance process below for more information.
 Investigators can sign up to gain access for cooperative, multi-site studies to be reviewed under the agreement where SDSU is the reviewing IRB or is relying on another participating IRB for review.

 Smart IRB Standard Operating Procedures (SOP)